pjensfelt/wasp_as_cf_yawswing/README.md

 </p>

 ## Q&A
-* Q: Why is moy drone not rotating between the same angles?
-* A: Note that your task is to make the estimated yaw angle track the reference yaw angle.
-Since the estimate might drift the actual angle of the drone might not move between +/-45degs which is fine.
-What matters is making the estimated yaw track the references.
 * Q: The propellors are not moving despite me enabling the motors and setting a PWM value.
-What si wrong?
+What is wrong?
-* A: Reset the drone
+* A: Reset the drone by pressing the black push button.